 - Zoom in up to 500% without the text spilling off the screen.

-- Use skip links using tab on your keyboard to ‘Skip to main content’, skip to the main navigation and skip to the site map which lists all pages on the website.
+- Use skip links using tab on your keyboard to skip to main content, skip to the main navigation and skip to the site map.

 - Navigate most of the website using just a keyboard and see the elements in focus highlighted with a red border.

 - Listen to most of the website using a screen reader.